 Degree-credit introductory courses are also available to all EAL students.
 These courses help students develop their vocabulary and concept building, while also allowing them to earn credit for many degree programs in the college.

-Courses Recommended for EAL Students to Improve English Language Skills:
+Courses Recommended for EAL (ESL) Students to Improve English Language Skills: